AAWorks/stuysoftdev/24_LAMP/README.md

 - Have your DigitalOcean setup
 - - Make sure you have your credits added, although you most likely will be unable to verify their existence
 - Your control panel will become more detailed (with a billing section) upon creating a droplet
+- Your Droplet should cost $5 per month

 ### Resources
 * [Installing Apache/Lamp on Ubuntu] https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-20-04